 Doing W Trek on a budget means bringing your own camping equipment either from home or renting from Puerto Natales.
 There are a few grocery stores in Puerto Natales where you can stock up (instant soup, pastas, tuna, etc).
 No wildcamping is allowed anywhere in Torres del Paine so you have to stay in campgrounds.
 You still need to pay to stay in the private campground (roughly $16 per night per person) except for CONAF-run campgrounds that are free.

 I don’t think the W Trek is that difficult.
-The distances are not overly large.
-The hike is not at elevation.
+The distances are not overly large and the hike is not at elevation.
 There’s like zero risk of getting lost what with the crowds and well-signed trails.
 You don’t even need to carry water since you can drink directly from rivers and streams!

 What makes it tricky is the weather, especially the wind.
 On our way to Paine Grande, somewhere along the shore of Lago Skottsberg, the wind-gusts were particularly nasty and sneaky.
 It picks up quick and fierce, threatening to knock us off our feet and off the trail.
 That combined with the rain made for a very wet and thrilling stretch of hiking.